-Maybe it’s the cold weather that sparks cravings for warm, hearty eats.
-Maybe it’s all the tailgating and game-night gatherings.
-But there’s no denying it: When the dog days of summer give way to chillier fall, foods like wings and fries start looking especially good.
+Maybe it’s the cold weather that sparks a hankering for warm, hearty, comfort eats.
+When the dog days of summer give way to chillier fall, foods like wings and fries start looking especially good.

-And while there may really be nothing like greasy, old-fashioned onion rings, all that fried food can leave us heading into the holidays with a sluggish, all-around blah feeling.
+While there may really be nothing like greasy, old-fashioned onion rings to hit that spot, an onslaught of fried food can leave us heading into the holidays with a sluggish, all-around blah feeling.

 Yes, there is a healthier way to eat Buffalo wings.
 And a whole lot else.

 When it’s a little nippy outside, the idea of staying home with a movie and pizza is just *so* much more appealing than going out.
 Plus, with COVID-19 still around, it’s probably the safest option.

 Make it even more enjoyable with these customizable pita-pizzas, where you can control exactly how much sauce, cheese, and pepperoni you want.

 And there’s no need for a pizza stone or even an oven to make them, either.
 The air fryer has ’em ready in less than 10 minutes.
 Take that, oil!